-- 8.6 Physical contact can range from leading a child to safety by the hand, to a pupil being restrained to prevent violence of injury to themselves or others.
-There is no legal definition of reasonable force, but it should be the minimum needed to achieve the desired result. - 8.7 This school adopts the Local Authority's policy in relation to de-escalation, positive handling and restrictive physical intervention.
-In this respect, the Policy is consistent with the Welsh Government guidance on Safe and effective intervention use of reasonable force and searching for weapons 097/2013.
-Our school will ensure that all school staff who physically intervene with any pupil have had appropriate levels of Local Authority training and advice. - 8.8 The school will ensure that every physical restraint is recorded appropriately and sent to the Local Authority in accordance with local reporting arrangements.
+8.8 Physical contact can range from leading a child to safety by the hand, to a pupil being restrained to prevent violence of injury to themselves or others.
+There is no legal definition of reasonable force, but it should be the minimum needed to achieve the desired result.

+8.9 This school adopts the Local Authority's policy in relation to de-escalation, positive handling and restrictive physical intervention.
+In this respect, the Policy is consistent with the Welsh Government guidance on Safe and effective intervention - use of reasonable force and searching for weapons 097/2013.
+Our school will ensure that all school staff who physically intervene with any pupil have had appropriate levels of Local Authority training and advice.

+8.10 The school will ensure that every physical restraint is recorded appropriately and actioned in accordance with Local Authority arrangements.
 This will ensure an audit overview can be maintained centrally.
-The school will inform parents/carers if and when physical interventions have taken place as part of the pupil's individual behaviour plan. - 8.9 The techniques adopted by the Local Authority are those endorsed by the Team Teach system of de-escalation and restricted physical intervention.
+The school will inform parents/carers if and when physical interventions have taken place as part of the pupil's individual behaviour plan.

+8.11 The techniques adopted by the Local Authority are those endorsed by the Team Teach/PBS system of de-escalation and restricted physical intervention.
 Any allegation of inappropriate physical intervention with a child must be reported to Children's Services in line with local guidance relating to allegations against professionals (Section 11).